John Anthony Shuler -- Columbia

+Graveside services will be held at 11 a.m.
+Saturday, Oct.
+10, 2020, at Pineville United Methodist Church Cemetery, Big Buck Boulevard, with the Rev. Lisa Hawkins, pastor, presiding.

-Funeral arrangements will be announced later by Al Jenkins Funeral Home of Orangeburg.
+Public visitation will be held from 3 to 7 p.m.
+Friday, Oct.
+9, 2020, at Al Jenkins Funeral Home of Orangeburg.

 Email condolences may be sent to aljenkinsfuneralhome@gmail.com